Reducing Preflight Frequency with Header Caching: Configuration & Validation

 | Firefox (Gecko) | 86400 seconds (24 hours) | Silently truncates to cap |

 Values exceeding these limits are discarded without console warnings.
+Setting 600 seconds is the cross-browser safe maximum: Chrome, Edge, and Safari honor it fully; Firefox honors any value up to 86400 seconds.
 For broader architectural context on cache layering, consult Preflight Request Optimization & Caching Strategies.

 Server-Side Header Configuration & Injection